brittanymy/brittanymy/README.md

 <div id="header" align="center">
     "We are what we think.
 All that we are arises with our thoughts.
-With our thoughts, we make the world." -Albert Einstein
+With our thoughts, we make the world." -Albert Einstein <br />
     <img src="https://media.giphy.com/media/l3V0megwbBeETMgZa/giphy.gif" width="270"/>

 ##   Hi, I'm Brittany